Angular-Stats/angular-stats.github.io/index.md

 </script>

 ### GitHub Commits per Year
-The number of the commits per year shows a good picture of the activity regarding the projects.
-Most commits are in 2018 with a big fall in 2019.
+The number of the commits per year shows us a good picture of the activity inside the projects.
+We see a steady grow up to 2017 with a big jump 2018, following by a weak 2019 and 2020.
+We don't have enough inside data to give a reason for the fall.
-<canvas id="log-years"></canvas>
+<canvas id="log-years"  style="margin-bottom: 5rem"></canvas>
 <script>
 d3.csv('/assets/stats/log-years.csv')
   .then(makeChartLogYears);